Fed-fueled dollar forces rival currencies onto back foot - Up News Info

 Article content

-With investors also scrambling to price in a sooner-than-expected tapering of extraordinary U.S. monetary stimulus, the euro and the yen failed to recoup losses of the last two days.
+With investors pricing in a sooner-than-expected tapering of extraordinary U.S. monetary stimulus, the euro and the yen failed to recoup losses made during the last two days.

-Hovering around $1.19, the euro was flat against the dollar and on course for its worse week since October with a 1.6% fall.
+Hovering above $1.19, the euro was just 0.05% higher against the dollar and on course for its worse week since October with a 1.6% fall.

 With a dovish European Central Bank seemingly far behind the Fed in the monetary policy cycle, traders will be reluctant to buy euros against dollars.

-“The U.S. central bank is one step ahead and as a result USD is likely to remain well supported against the EUR,” Commerzbank strategists said in their Daily Currency Briefing.
+“The U.S. central bank is one step ahead and as a result USD is likely to remain well supported against the EUR,” Commerzbank strategists said in their daily note.

 “As no important data is due for publication today or at the start of next week, the FX market is likely to feel mainly the after-effects of the Fed meeting,” they added.